awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-edit.md

 + For EC2/On\-Premises deployments only:
   + \(Optional\) Replacement tags or tag groups that uniquely identify the instances to be included in the deployment group\.
   + \(Optional\) The names of replacement Amazon EC2 Auto Scaling groups to be added to the deployment group\.
++ For Amazon ECS deployments only:
+  +  The Amazon ECS service to deploy\.
+  +  Load balancer information, including the Application Load Balancer or Network Load Balancer, the target groups required for an Amazon ECS deployment, and production and optional test listener information\.